philiplinden/symbaroum-vault/People/Player Characters/Bartolom.md

 ---
 tags:
-- player-character
-- person
+  - "#person"
-- human
+  - "#player-character"
-aliases: []
+aliases:
 player: Faris
+origin: human
+faction:
+  - ambrian
+  - ordo-magica
+player-character: true
 ---

 You are a novice in [[Ordo Magica]], [[Ambria]]’s biggest and most influential order of wizardry.
 When all others journeyed north you and your master stayed in [[Alberetor]] to study the dying earth, although you wanted nothing more than to tag along in search for the truth behind rumors about [[Davokar]]’s herbs and the magic of barbarian witches.